Skip to main content

 Step 4 — Schedule and Monitor

-• Set the scheduler for off-hours to reduce API throttling: execute-manage-job.
+• Set the scheduler for off-hours to reduce API throttling: Job Scheduling

 • Watch live throughput and stalled files in Transfer Monitor: real-time-transfer-monitoring.